agusvillarreal/aws-sysops/examtips/Deployment-Provisioning-Automation.md

 - **DEPLOY** -> Deploy the new version to a small number of servers
 - **DIRECT** -> Direct a small proportion of customer traffic to the new version, e.g., 10%
 - **ENABLES CANARY TESTING** -> Test your application with a small proportion of real customers before you roll out to everybody
+Reduces the risk of deploying a new application version when working with a production environment, e.g., **installing new or new packages**

 ## Automating task using AWS Systems Manager
 1. Managment tool